Every Tree Has a Permit

 Trees in Lexington?

-Lexington is where American history started, and the trees here are almost as old as the town itself.
+Lexington is where American history started, and a fair number of the trees here predate the country they're standing in.
 The properties around Battle Green and along Massachusetts Avenue have heritage trees that are genuinely irreplaceable.
-When they need care, it has to be done right.
+We treat them that way, not because the brochure says to, but because once a 200-year-old oak comes down it does not come back.

-The neighborhoods on Follen Hill and Meriam Hill have premium homes with premium trees — big sugar maples, oaks, and the occasional surviving elm.
-These homeowners invest in their trees, and they expect professional, careful work.
-That's what we deliver.
+The neighborhoods on Follen Hill and Meriam Hill have premium homes with premium trees — big sugar maples, oaks, and the occasional surviving elm that dodged Dutch elm disease the way Shawshank dodged forty years of bad luck.
+These homeowners invest in their trees.
+We show up with plywood for the lawn and a plan for the rigging.

 Lexington's tree canopy reflects its history as one of Massachusetts' most carefully managed towns.
 Sugar maples (Acer saccharum) are the signature street tree — they line Massachusetts Avenue, provide the famous fall color, and have been maintained by the town for generations.
 Red oaks (Quercus rubra) and white oaks (Quercus alba) anchor the larger residential lots on Follen Hill, Meriam Hill, and Munroe Hill, with some genuinely ancient specimens near the Minuteman National Historical Park that predate the Revolution.
 A handful of American elms (Ulmus americana) survive on older streets — they're the lucky ones that dodged Dutch elm disease, and the town makes an effort to protect them.
 White pines (Pinus strobus) are common on the larger properties toward the Burlington and Bedford town lines.
 The most pressing species issue is the rapid decline of ash trees (Fraxinus americana) from emerald ash borer — Lexington is losing ash at an accelerating rate, and every standing dead ash is a hazard waiting to happen.
 Norway maples (Acer platanoides), once planted as elm replacements, are now recognized as invasive and are being gradually phased out of the town's planting plans.